 Students in cinematography master's degree programs take courses that combine lecture-based study of craft with hands-on experience.
 A bachelor's degree and a portfolio of work will generally be required for admission.
 These programs often involve extensive experiential learning with courses covering areas such as the following:

 - Film narrative

 - Film production

 Employment Outlook and Salary Info

-The U.S. Bureau of Labor Statistics (BLS) projected 8% job growth for camera operators (including cinematographers) between 2018 and 2028, which was faster than average.
+The U.S. Bureau of Labor Statistics (BLS) projected 14% job growth for camera operators (including cinematographers) between 2019 and 2029, which was much faster than average.
 Competition for jobs will be fierce, since the motion picture and television industries are not hiring as many operators as in the past.
-According to the BLS, television, video and motion picture camera operators earned a median annual salary of $55,160 in May 2019.
+According to the BLS, television, video and motion picture camera operators earned a median annual salary of $57,200 in May 2020.

 By completing a master's program in cinematography, students gain valuable experiential training in camera operation, lighting and collaborating with production teams that can help prepare them for careers in the field.